TylerSilverman/Good-README-Generator/README.md

 * Make sure to install
 <br>
         npm install inquirer

 ## Usage

 * To use the code, in the terminal type: node index.js, thehn you will be prompted with a set of questions which will create a generated ReadMe file.
 You will need to input anaswers, choose from a list, and also have a checkbox.

 ## Contributor
-Contributed to the readMe generator:
+Tyler Silverman - If you would like to contribute to this repo please leave contact information.

 ## Test
 To test the function type in the terminal: node index.js